omgolab/drpc/docs/ai_kb/memory-bank/progress.md

 ## Current Status

 Core DRPC functionality is partially implemented in Go and TypeScript.
+The server can now discover potential relay peers dynamically via DHT, but doesn't yet actively use them.
 Integration tests reveal issues with libp2p transport, particularly relaying and direct streaming compatibility with ConnectRPC.

 ## Known Issues